DSI-HUG/ngx-schematics-utilities/projects/docs/docs/apis/core.md

 ### `schematic`

-Executes a set of rules by outputing first the name of the associated schematic and its options to the console.
+Executes a set of rules by outputing first the name of the associated schematic to the console.

 :::note Note
-The schematic name will be prefixed by the word "SCHEMATIC" printed in magenta and the given options will follow inlined, stringified and printed in gray.
+The schematic name will be prefixed by the word "SCHEMATIC" printed in magenta and given options can follow inlined, stringified and printed in gray if verbose mode is activated.
 :::

 ```ts {5-7}